"An excellent choice of course to demonstrate a wide range of skills to potential employers"

 - carry out projects for which they have choice over the direction and outcomes

-- demonstrate practical and technical skills using appropriate tools/processes.
+- demonstrate practical and technical skills using appropriate workplace values and practices.

-The requirements of the course will be met through a variety of assignments which are assessed through presentations, role play and by completing coursework tasks in controlled conditions.
-Externally assessed units:
+These requirements of the course will be met through a variety of assignments which are assessed though performances and by completing coursework tasks in controlled conditions.
+The styles of external assessment used are:

 Additional Entry Requirements